Half the confusion in the world comes from not knowing how little we need.

 Richard E. Byrd

 The French philosopher Jean Beaudrillard proposes that reversibility is the basis, the guarantor of human agency, that all our worldly concerns and engagements are proportionate to reversibility, that we are drawn to, engaged by situations where an outcome or expectation need not necessarily occur.
-Mechanical cause and effect or anything predetermined cannot compete with the excitement generated by the contingency that animates, for example, financial markets or sporting events.
+Mechanical cause and effect or anything predetermined simply cannot compete with the excitement generated by contingency that animates, for example, financial markets or sporting events.